joelday/papyrus-lang/CONTRIBUTING.md

 ```
 .\build.ps1
 ```
-In the same directory, run this to update the script extender debug plugins (which are provided by a separate repo):
+In the same directory, run this to update the bundled third-party packages (which are provided by separate repos):
 ```
 .\build.ps1 -Script build.cake -Target update-debug-plugin
+.\build.ps1 -Script build.case -Target update-pyro-cli
 ```
 ### 3
 Run VSCode to open the papyrus-lang as a folder.
 If this is still your current directory then just run: